 Partners in Vietnam

-Chau Nguyen Huyen, founder of Schools for Kids Vietnam and coordinator of our intermediary partner, Action for Lung Tam, discovered the group while building a school in a nearby community almost four years ago.
+Chau Nguyen Huyen, founder of Schools for Kids Vietnam and coordinator of Action for Lung Tam discovered the textile co-op while building a school in a nearby community almost four years ago.
 “There was something different about this village,” says Chau.
 “Hmong women are still very shy, discouraged from speaking to outsiders, mostly home-bound and subservient to their husbands.
-The women in this village were confident, cheerful and they talked to us–there was something special about them from the beginning.
+But the women in this village were confident, cheerful and they talked to us–there was something special about them from the beginning.
 Then we found out about the co-operative, and we realized that is helping to change women’s lives in big ways.
 We chose to work with them, because we believe the model can be replicated and create change in other villages around here.”
 Chau joined forces with an architect who was experienced in collaborative design, and they set about developing plans for a center for the group to work in and display their traditions.
 They are co-designing the space with the villagers in an innovative process which fosters feelings of engagement and investment in the space and the project as a whole.
 They set up the non-governmental organization Action for Lung Tam whose aim is to support sustainable development in the village and beyond.